Super Lawyers

 Anesthesiology Lawsuits on the Decline

 There are not as many medical malpractice lawsuits against anesthesiologists as there were 30 years ago.
 Back then, the profession was riddled with malpractice claims.
-Juries were repeated hitting these doctors with large malpractice verdicts.
+Juries were repeatedly hitting these doctors with large malpractice verdicts.

 As a result, the mortality rate from anesthesia nose-dived from 1 in 6000 administrations to 1 in 200,000.
 Look at those numbers again.
 It is amazing.
-Today, while the settlements and verdicts in these cases are still very high, anesthesiologists have some of the lowest malpractice insurance rates of any major medical specialty.
+Today, while the settlements and verdicts in these cases are still very high, anesthesiologists have some of the lowest malpractice insurance rates of any significant medical specialty.

 Anesthesia Awareness

 One anesthesia complication is anesthesia awareness.
 The patient receives medication that paralyzes them from calling for help, but the patient remains conscious.
-The patient is helpless to expresses the awful pain and must suffer through the surgery fully aware.
+The patient is helpless to express the awful pain and must suffer through the surgery fully aware.
 According to the ASA Closed Claims Project, anesthetic awareness occurs at a rate of 0.1% to 0.2% of general anesthetics.
 Causes of awareness include light anesthesia (37%) and anesthesia delivery problems (28%).
 In a third of the cases, the cause is unknown.

 Anesthesia Malpractice: Lawsuits, Settlements, and Verdicts Examples